 Conference delegates will be asked for feedback on all sessions at the IATEFL Conference in order to continue to monitor the range, quality and content of presentations.

 - You will be programmed on any of the conference days and we will let you know on which day your session takes place in your acceptance email.
-If you are not staying for the full conference, please do not book your travel until we tell you which day you are presenting on.
+If you are not available for all days of the conference, please make this clear within your proposal submission.

 - You must ensure that you have permission to use any materials that you plan to show in your presentation and that there is nothing in your presentation that may contravene copyright law.

-Watch Madeleine du Vivier’s session on How to write an effective IATEFL conference: https://youtu.be/5Gexv0fQ0dI
+Watch Madeleine du Vivier’s session on How to write an effective IATEFL conference proposal: https://youtu.be/5Gexv0fQ0dI

 1. Joint presenters

-If two or more people work together to submit and present one proposal, they are ‘joint presenters’.
-They must each be a member of IATEFL with a full conference booking and be added to your main proposal record by the proposal deadline.
-One of the joint presenters must submit the proposal online using the guidelines below and this first joint presenter then becomes the ‘main presenter’, the key contact for everything related to the proposal and presentation.
+If two or more people work together to submit and present one proposal, they are “joint presenters”.
+They must each be a member of IATEFL and be added to the main proposal record by the proposal deadline.
+One of the joint presenters must submit the proposal online using the guidelines below and this person then becomes the “main presenter”, the key contact for everything related to the proposal and presentation.
 Any subsequent joint presenters for this proposal must be added by following these steps:

-- When completing your proposal, please ensure you write your joint presenter(s’) name(s) where requested.
+- When completing your proposal, please ensure you write the name(s) of your joint presenter(s) where requested.
+This helps us to identify any joint speakers that you are intending to link to your proposal.

-- It will be too late to include a joint presenter after the proposal submission deadline.
+PLEASE NOTE: You will not be able to add a joint presenter after the proposal submission deadline.

 2. Length and type of presentation